neurondevelopment/ApplicationBot/README.md

 ### Permissions
 By default, every command is open for everyone, which is maybe not ideal for some commands.
-In each command file, there is an array called perms, it looks like perms: [] Inside, you can add either a role ID or a permission to use that command, a role id looking like "843429294848081920", or a permission looking like "ADMINISTRATOR"
+In each command file, there is an array called perms, it looks like perms: [] Inside, you can add either a role ID or a permission to use that command, a role id looking like "843429294848081920", or a permission looking like "Administrator"

 The final array should look something like
 ```js